kylape/support-examples/jaxws/stsExample/README.md

 ###Picketlink WS-Trust STS example

 This is an example of how to set up a WS-Trust scenario using Picketlink STS and JBossWS.
-This example is currently geared for EAP 5.2+.
+This example is geared for EAP 5.2+.

 High level flow of request: